 Cupping can also cause bleeding especially if it is administered together with acupuncture needles.
 Oftentimes the bleeding is purposefully stimulated to achieve the healing effects for certain conditions, for example to draw out infectious toxins in the blood.

-What is cupping for:
+What cupping is used for:

-- Persistent coughs due to respiratory congestion
+- Persistent coughs with respiratory congestion

 - Blood poisoning, infections